Freedom, New Hampshire: History

 The town was once a part of Effingham called "North Effingham".
 Following an influx of new settlers from Maine, there was a conflict of culture and religion between them and people from the New Hampshire seacoast area who already populated Effingham.
 As a result, North Effingham separated into a town of its own.
 The community, incorporated in 1831, was named "Freedom" to commemorate its separation from Effingham.

 Geography

 Freedom is situated between the Lakes Region and the White Mountains.
 According to the United States Census Bureau, the town has a total area of 98.2 sqkm, of which 90.0 sqkm are land and 8.2 sqkm are water, comprising 8.37% of the town.
-The highest point in Freedom is the summit of Cragged Mountain in the northeast corner of the town, at 1806 ft above sea level.
+The highest point in Freedom is the summit of Cragged Mountain in the northeastern corner of the town, at 1806 ft above sea level.
 Freedom is drained by the Ossipee River and lies fully within the Saco River watershed.

 Freedom is one of several sites for Nature's Classroom.
 It is also home to one of the permanent campsites of the Luethi-Peterson Camps and to Cragged Mountain Farm, a co-ed summer camp on Cragged Mountain started by Dr. Henry Utter in 1927, and still owned by the Utter family.